-The Records Access Officer is available to answer questions, and help facilitate the making of public records requests.
+The Records Access Officer is available to answer questions and to help facilitate the making of public records requests.

 Public Records Law Information

-General information about the public records law and public records requests is found in the Secretary of the Commonwealth’s “A Guide to the Massachusetts Public Records Law,” January 2017 edition, found online at: www.sec.state.ma.us/pre/prepdf/guide.pdf.
+General information about the public records law and public records requests can be found in the Secretary of the Commonwealth’s “A Guide to the Massachusetts Public Records Law,” January 2017 edition found online at: www.sec.state.ma.us/pre/prepdf/guide.pdf.

 Making Public Records Requests:

-Any person may make a public records request by completing this form and returning to the FRTA via:
+Any person may make a public records request by completing this form and returning to the FRTA: